likenkf/image-compare-slider/README.md

 # image-compare-lite
-Compare images locally using a slider with one lightweight HTML file.
+Compare images locally in a browser using a slider.

 ## Demo